Mordecailloyd/Outdoor-Adventure-World/docs/README.md

 product selections jumps to middle of screen instead of top X foo.com/product/id visuals with jump to top of screen?
+X

 messages- Review (use stars one body block - clean up)